-- Even if linear contracts are not optimal in the static model, they are attractive for their simplicity and can be justified as thinking of the dynamic model. - They are also easy to characterize. - The first-order approach works in this case. - The maximization problem of the agent is
+- Are linear contracts really optimal in the static setting? - Even if linear contracts are not optimal, they are attractive for their simplicity and can be justified as thinking of the dynamic model. - They are also easy to characterize. - The first-order approach works in this case. - The maximization problem of the agent is